rails/importmap-rails/README.md

 Importmap for Rails is designed to be used with JavaScript CDNs for your node package dependencies.
 The CDNs provide pre-compiled distribution versions ready to use, and offer a fast, efficient way of serving them.

-You can use the bin/importmap command that's added as part of the install to pin additional packages to your importmap.
-This command uses an API from JSPM.org to resolve your package dependencies most efficiently, and then add the pins to your config/importmap.rb file.
-It can resolve these dependencies from JSPM itself, but also from other CDNs, like unpkg.com, jsdelivr.com, skypack.dev, etc.
+You can use the `./bin/importmap` command that's added as part of the install to pin additional packages to your import map.
+This command uses an API from [JSPM.org](https://jspm.org) to resolve your package dependencies most efficiently, and then add the pins to your `config/importmap.rb` file.
+It can resolve these dependencies from JSPM itself, but also from other CDNs, like [unpkg.com](https://unpkg.com), [jsdelivr.com](https://www.jsdelivr.com), [skypack.dev](https://www.skypack.dev), etc.

 It works like so: